Mabel MacFerran Rockwell: Career

-Awards and honors
+Awards, honors and memberships

+MacFerran became an associate member of the American Institute of Electrical Engineers (AIEE) in 1928, one of the first ten women to join the professional association.
+She became an AIEE member in 1935.
+In 1948, she became one of the first three female Fellows of AIEE.

 In 1929 she won the Initial Paper Prize in the AIEE 8th District for her paper "Parallel Operation of Transformers Whose Ratios of Transformation are Unequal."

 In 1934 she won the AIEE Pacific District prize for "Power Limits of 220 Kv Transmission Lines" with co-author A. A. Kroneberg.

 In 1958 President Eisenhower named her Woman Engineer of the Year.

 In 1959, she won the SWE Achievement Award from the Society of Women Engineers "in recognition of her significant contributions to the field of electrical control systems."

-She was a member of Sigma Xi.